Math Help Centre

 The Math Help Centre offers free peer academic support for undergraduate students for many of the quantitative focused Bachelor of Commerce core courses.

-The Math Help Centre will begin sessions on Monday, January 18, 2020.
-Please visit the Brightspace for more information and to review the schedule.
+The Math Help Centre will begin sessions for the Spring term on Sunday, May 9, 2021.
+Please visit the Brightspace for more information and to review the schedule for the Spring 2021 term.
+Note that academic support will be offered only for MGSC 1205, MGSC 1206 an MGSC 2207.

 How can the Math Help Centre help me?